memfault/interrupt/_drafts/test-automation-renode.md

 The idea is relatively simple.

-1. Create a test which will execute a series of shell commands on a device.
+1. Create a test that will execute a series of shell commands on a device.
 2. After each command or series of commands, the results will be compared against expected values.
 3. At the end of the test run, the harness determines whether the test was